reciprocalreviews/reciprocalapp/DESIGN.md

 - Amy logs into RR and proposes a TOCE venue instance.
 - The RR admins approve it
 - Amy adds a description of the venue and sees the default reviewer role with `yes` and `no` commitments, and finds them suitable.
 - Amy sets the compensation levels to 10 tokens for a review, 10 for an AE recommendation, and 1 for an EiC decision, as well as costs of 40 tokens per submission.
+She also sets the welcome token rate to 30, enabling newcomers to submit if they review just once.
 - Amy updates the ACM TOCE website to point to the reviewer volunteer link and to the compensation costs.
 She also sends an email to `sigcse-members` to solicit volunteers and points to the link
-- Community members either receive the email, or see the volunteer link on the website, and log in with their ORCID to voluneer
+- Community members either receive the email, or see the volunteer link on the website, and log in to voluneer.
+Those are first time volunteers receive their newly minted welcome tokens.
 - A community member submits a paper, indicating whose accounts to deduct the 40 tokens from.
 - Amy confirms that the paper should not be desk rejected and then approves the transactions and the submission for review, and assigns an Associate Editor.
 - The Associate Editor, when trying to find reviewers, scan the list of volunteers, filtering by expertise keywords, paying attention to reviewers paper limits and other commitments, and ultimately send invites to possible matches.
 The invites trigger updates to the reviewing status of the reviewer in RR, showing that the reviewer has a TOCE assignment.